 LibreOffice is a full-featured office suite of applications for text (Writer), spreadsheets (Calc), presentations (Impress), diagrams (Draw), and databases (Base).
 LibreOffice uses the ISO/IEC standard OpenDocument Format (ODF) as well as featuring full compatibility with literally dozens of other office suites (including Microsoft Office) and stand-alone applications.
 You can open, work with, save as, import and export to and from LaTex, HTML, StarOffice, PDF, WordPerfect, RTF, Google Docs, Xoho, WebDAV and much more.

-LIBREOFFICE VS MICROSOFT OFFICE
+LIBREOFFICE AND MICROSOFT OFFICE

 Microsoft file formats like doc and docx (Word), xls and xlsx (Excel), ppt and pptx (PowerPoint) can be opened, read, changed, and "saved as" in LibreOffice.
 However, the reverse is not always true.
 If the LibreOffice user plans to share files with a user of Microsoft Office (or, say print a file from work, turn in a school project electronically, or submit a resume in "Word"); they will probably need to "Save As..." their documents in corresponding Microsoft Office formats.